Two drawbacks of radiation therapy are the frequency and length of the treatment.

 Although brachytherapy is available at some medical centers and may be appropriate in select cases, its long-term safety and effectiveness are still under study.

-Three-dimensional (3D) conformal external beam radiation therapy uses standard external beam radiation to target only the tumor bed.
+Three-dimensional (3D) conformal external beam radiation therapy uses standard external beam radiation, but only targets the tumor bed.

 Studies on 3D conformal external beam radiation therapy are limited at this time.
 Some findings suggest the cosmetic look of the breast may be worse with 3D conformal external beam radiation therapy than with standard radiation therapy .
 Other findings suggest the cosmetic look may be similar to or better than with standard therapy .

 With intra-operative radiation therapy, a single dose of radiation is given to the tumor bed during lumpectomy.
 This dose of radiation is higher than in a standard radiation session.

 Intra-operative radiation therapy needs further study before its risks and benefits are fully known.
 At this time, it should only be done as part of a clinical trial.
 It’s under study mainly in Europe.

 Our commitment to research